snk-js/snk-js/README.md

-levering user experience by making stronger connections with AI data applying graph theory conceps for the best of well structured data in order for features like full-text search and concept of notes remembering been applied altogether for a meaningful AI use.
+levering user experience by making stronger connections with AI data applying graph theory conceps for the best of well structured data in order for features like full-text search and concept of notes remembering been applied altogether for a meaningful habitual AI usage.

 ### beloved techs: